isomerpages/enterprisesg-wmo/_businesses/04-suppliers-or-sellers-of-prepackaged-goods.md

 It is an offence to supply or sell pre-packaged goods (PPGs) with net content less than the quantity stated on the package or label.
 Suppliers and/or retailers should have their own system or measures in place to ensure net content of the PPGs is as per stated on the package or label.

+**Metric system of measurement**\
 Suppliers and/or retailers should also ensure the net content of the pre-packaged good stated on the label is in the metric system of measurement.
 Below are examples of metric unitscommonly used in trade measurements.
-For other metric units of measurement, refer to the First Schedule of the [Weights and Measures Act][1]{:target="_blank"}
+For other metric units of measurement, refer to the First Schedule of the [Weights and Measures Act][1]{:target="_blank"}.

 [1]:https://sso.agc.gov.sg/Act/WMA1975